Save big (up to $1,875) on small business tools with our free membership, business.com+

 If you're concerned about remote workers' productivity, the best employee monitoring software can help ensure telecommuting team members remain engaged and on track.

-Remote work policies can reduce workplace absenteeism as employees respond to the benefits of greater flexibility.
+Remote work policies can also reduce workplace absenteeism as employees respond to the benefits of greater flexibility.
 Flexible scheduling allows team members to fit their work around personal obligations that would otherwise necessitate time off.

 A flexible work schedule may also lead to healthier employees.
 Remote workers tend to bounce back more quickly from illness.
 Plus, there’s no risk of one cough or cold traveling through your entire workforce ― reducing employee sick days overall.
 Additionally, some under-the-weather employees will feel well enough to get some work done if they can do so from home.